wemap/perception-toolkit/demo/simple/README.md

 1. Try changing the Barcode `text` property to some other Barcode value (try using an existing product!), and refresh the page.
 2. Try changing the property values of `WebPage` to see the Card content change when you scan the barcode.

-Sorry, creating your own image targets requires a bit of pre-processing work, which we will dig into later.
+TODO: Guide on creating your own image targets.